ShivamVashishtha/tpl/README.md

 If any buses were type 0 in the island before re-closing, type changed to 1 for load bus and 2 for generator bus.

-Excessive voltage or angle change (          nan          nan ) ignored at bus 64056 GONDER       230.00Excessive voltage or angle change (    -nan(ind)    -nan(ind) ) ignored at bus
+Excessive voltage or angle change (    -nan(ind)    -nan(ind) ) ignored at bus
-  48037 BENEWAH      230.00Excessive voltage or angle change (          nan          nan ) ignored at bus 45327 WALAWALA     230.00Excessive voltage or angle change (    -nan(ind)    -nan(ind) ) ignored at bus
+  48037 BENEWAH      230.00Excessive voltage or angle change (          nan          nan ) ignored at bus 40938 SANTIAM_E    230.00Excessive voltage or angle change (          nan          nan ) ignored at bus
-  40488 GRIZZLY_R3   500.00
+  73028 BOYSEN       115.00Excessive voltage or angle change (          nan          nan ) ignored at bus 40699 MARION       500.00
 It -P-error- --Bus-- ----Name---- --Kv-- area -Q-error- --Bus-- ----Name---- --Kv-- area -delta-A- --Bus-- ----Name---- --Kv-- area -delta-V- --Bus-- ----Name---- --Kv-- area